ProgramIsFun/EonGraph-Backend/README.md

 az login

 az webapp config appsettings set --name <AppServiceName> --resource-group <ResourceGroupName> --settings MY_VARIABLE=MyValue

+# principles in neo4j

+It is recommended to use a user-generated ID in Neo4j for robust and portable node identification.

+should it named id?

+Short Answer:
+It’s better not to name your user-generated ID simply id.
+Instead, use a more descriptive property name (like userId, uuid, productId, etc.).

+Why Not Just id?
+Neo4j already has an internal node identifier that can be accessed using the id() function.
+Naming your property id can cause confusion, especially for new users or when reading Cypher queries.
+Explicit and descriptive naming helps maintain readability and prevents accidental mix-ups between your property and Neo4j’s built-in identifier.

 # below is the original readme from the original repo